 2 NOTE: If a reported incident occurred in student housing, it must be counted under Clery in both the student housing column and the on-campus column of the statistical report.
 This is because under Clery, HU's student housing is deemed on-campus.
-Therefore, in 2017 for example, HU had a total of 3 reported incidents of rape, not 6.

-3 In 2019 the City of Harrisburg Police reported to call which was report as

-"harassment/terroristic threat"; however, no arrest was made, and the event was non-hate-crime related.
-This incident, while not it does not fall within a Clery-reportable category, has been included in an abundance of transparency.
+3 In 2019 the City of Harrisburg Police reported to call which was report as "harassment/terroristic threat"; however, no arrest was made, and the event was non-hate-crime related.
+This incident, while it does not fall within a Clery-reportable category, has been included in an abundance of transparency.
+4 All reported non-campus events for the Harrisburg Campus in 2021, 2020, and 2019 took place at Steelton-Highspire High School, adjacent to HU's aquaponics lab.
+No incidents were reported directly within the area of HU's program.